variety4me/niri_docs/docs/Overview.md

 - Touchpad: two-finger scrolling that matches the normal three-finger gestures.
 - Touchscreen: one-finger scrolling, or one-finger long press to move a window.

-> [!TIP]
+!!!
+TIP
-> The overview needs to draw a background under every workspace.
+    The overview needs to draw a background under every workspace.
-> So, layer-shell surfaces work this way: the *background* and *bottom* layers zoom out together with the workspaces, while the *top* and *overlay* layers remain on top of the overview.
+    So, layer-shell surfaces work this way: the *background* and *bottom* layers zoom out together with the workspaces, while the *top* and *overlay* layers remain on top of the overview.
->
-> Put your bar on the *top* layer.
+    Put your bar on the *top* layer.

 Drag-and-drop will scroll the workspaces up/down in the overview, and will activate a workspace when holding it for a moment.
 Combined with the hot corner, this lets you do a mouse-only DnD across workspaces.